+4.4.1 Payment practices

-4.4.1 Certify by identifying and describing the payment practices below that the Lead Agency has implemented for all CCDF child care providers.
+Certify by identifying and describing the payment practices below that the Lead Agency has implemented for all CCDF child care providers.

-a.
-Ensure the timeliness of payments by either (Lead Agency to implement at least one of the following): i.
+- a.
+Ensure the timeliness of payments by either (Lead Agency to implement at least one of the following): - [] i.
 Paying prospectively prior to the delivery of services.
 Describe the policy or procedure.
-N/A ☑ ii.
+N/A - [x] ii.
 Paying within no more than 21 calendar days of the receipt of a complete invoice for services.
 Describe the policy or procedure.

-Payments to providers are made 13 days from the due date for receipt of a billing invoice from the provider. b.
-To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: (Note: The Lead Agency is to choose at least one of the following): ☑ i.
+Payments to providers are made 13 days from the due date for receipt of a billing invoice from the provider.

+b.
+To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: Note: The Lead Agency is to choose at least one of the following:

+[x] i.
 Paying based on a child's enrollment rather than attendance.
 Describe the policy or procedure.

+Effective March 2020, the lead agency started paying based on enrollment rather than attendance.
+This is a flexible payment practice that was introduced to support CCDF families and providers during the COVID-19 pandemic.
+The practice remains in effect and the state has obligated ARPA discretionary funds to continue this practice for the time being.

-As of 10/1/21 the lead agency will continue paying based on enrollment rather than attendance (this practice first became effective June 2020, due to COVID).
-This policy will continue through 12/31/21.
-The lead agency is considering the long term operational and fiscal sustainability of this practice beyond 12/31/21. ii.
-Providing full payment if a child attends at least 85 percent of the authorized time.
-Describe the policy or procedure.
-N/A iii.
+] ii.
+Providing ful l payment if a child attends at least 85 percent of the authorize ed time.
+Describe e the ŗ oolicy or procedur e.

+[] iii.
 Providing full payment if a child is absent for five or fewer days in a month.
 Describe the policy or procedure.

-iv.
+[] iv.
 Use an alternative approach for which the Lead Agency provides a justification in its Plan.
-If chosen, please describe the policy or procedure and the Lead Agency's justificatio for this approach.
-N/A
+If chosen, please describe the policy or procedure and the Lead Agency's justification for this approach.

 - c.
 The Lead Agency's payment practices reflect generally accepted payment practices of child care providers who serve children who do not receive CCDF subsidies.
 These payment practices must include the following two practices unless the Lead Agency provides evidence that such practices are not generally accepted in its state (658E(c)(2)(S); 98.45(I)(3)). - i.
 Paying on a part-time or full-time basis (rather than paying for hours of service or smaller increments of time).
 Describe the policy or procedure and include a definition of the time increments (e.g., part time, full-time).